 Cover the pan with foil and put it back in the freezer for an additional hour.

 To serve, pull the cake from the freezer and let it sit at room temperature for 10 or 15 minutes.
-Soak the blade of a long serrated bread knife in hot water, wipe the water off with a clean kitchen towel, then cut the frozen cake into squares.
+Soak the blade of a knife in hot water (a long serrated bread knife is best), wipe the water off with a clean kitchen towel, then cut the frozen cake into squares.
 Re-dip the knife between slices to make it easier to cut.

 - Scatter chopped almonds, peanuts, walnuts, pecans, or other favorite nuts on each layer instead of candy sprinkles.